aragilar/dnd-flask/data/documentation/combat.md

 ### Hide

 When you take the Hide action, you make a Dexterity (Stealth) check in an attempt to hide, following the rules in chapter 7 for hiding.
-If you succeed, you gain certain bene ts, as described in the "Unseen Attackers and Targets" section later in this chapter.
+If you succeed, you gain certain benefits, as described in the "Unseen Attackers and Targets" section later in this chapter.

 ### Ready